MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/sales-tax-troubleshooting-tax-calculation-bad-performance.md

 ## **Symptom**

-- The transaction operation meets bad performance and the most consumer point is tax calculation, e.g. TaxCalculation::calculateTax(), TaxUncommitted::deleteForDocumentLine().
+- The transaction operation meets bad performance and the most consumer point is tax calculation, for example, TaxCalculation::calculateTax(), TaxUncommitted::deleteForDocumentLine().

 ## **Trouble shooting guide**

-- **Step 1: Check whether the transaction with a large number of lines (e.g., more than hundreds of lines) in the below scenarios.
+- **Step 1: Check whether the transaction with a large number of lines (for example, more than hundreds of lines) in the below scenarios.
 If yes, delay the tax calculation ([reference](https://docs.microsoft.com/en-us/dynamics365/finance/general-ledger/enable-delayed-tax-calculation)) can resolve this issue; otherwise, check step 2.**

   1. Import transactions from large files.

-  2. Multiple session process the same transaction tax calculation at the same time.
+  2. Multiple sessions process the same transaction tax calculation at the same time.

-  3. The transaction has multiple lines, and there are views refresh in real-time, e.g., the 'Calculated sales tax amount' in General journal form, the 'Calculated sales tax amount' refresh in real-time when line's fields changed.
+  3. The transaction has multiple lines, and there are views refresh in real-time, for example, the 'Calculated sales tax amount' in General journal form, the 'Calculated sales tax amount' refresh in real-time when line's fields changed.

      [![Direct taxes (tab)](./media/tax-calculation-bad-performance-impacts-transaction-Picture1.png)](./media/tax-calculation-bad-performance-impacts-transaction-Picture1.png)